Chart Color Schemes

 Kambah's median age exceeds the national pattern

-The median age in Kambah is 41 years, which is considerably higher than the Australian Capital Territory's average of 35 years, modestly exceeding the national average of 38 years.
+The median age in Kambah is 41 years, which is higher than the Australian Capital Territory's average of 35 years, and modestly exceeds the national average of 38 years.
 Compared to the Australian Capital Territory average, the 65-74 cohort is notably over-represented at 11.1% in Kambah, while the 25-34 age group is under-represented at 11.4%.
-Post-2021 Census data shows that the 75 to 84 age group has grown from 5.7% to 7.4% of the population, while the 65 to 74 cohort has declined from 12.9% to 11.1%.
-Population forecasts for 2041 indicate substantial demographic changes for Kambah.
-The 85+ age group is expected to grow by 70%, reaching 456 people from 267, leading the demographic shift.
-Residents aged 65 and older are anticipated to represent 79% of the population growth.
-Conversely, the 15-24 and 45-54 age groups are expected to experience population declines.
+Post-2021 Census data shows that the 75 to 84 age group has grown from 5.7% to 7.4%, and the 65 to 74 cohort has declined from 12.9% to 11.1%.
+Population forecasts for 2041 indicate substantial demographic changes, with the 85+ group expected to grow by 70%, reaching 456 people from 267.
+Residents aged 65 and older are anticipated to represent 79% of this growth, while the 15-24 and 45-54 cohorts are expected to experience population declines.